hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/scheduledevent.md

 In HobbyFarm, a `ScheduledEvent` is a collection of [Scenarios](/docs/architecture/resources/scenario) and [Courses](/docs/architecture/resources/course) that are scheduled to run at a specific time.
 ScheduledEvents make use of an access code to restrict access to the event.

 Users must enter the access code to view and initiate the event.
 The access code is created during the creation of the ScheduledEvent and can be changed at any time.
-A ScheduledEvent can be configured to run on-demand or at a specific time.
+A ScheduledEvent can be configured to provision virtual machines on-demand or at a specific time.

 A ScheduledEvent can be created by an administrator in the Admin-UI under the `Scheduled Events` tab.